root-systems/cobuy/README.md

 heroku run npm run db migrate:latest --app=cobuy
 ```

+### JSON schema

+All models must have an assoicated JSON schema.
+See [#118](https://github.com/root-systems/cobuy/issues/118) for more info.

 ### How to [storybook](https://storybook.js.org)

 So you want to tell a story about dumb React components, ey?